-In Example 3, the expression prop[2][1] is a valid reference to the three-dimensional array prop; it refers to a 6-element array (declared above Example 1).
+In Example 3, the expression prop[2][1] is a valid reference to the three-dimensional array prop; it refers to a 6-element array.
 Since the pointer value addresses an array, the indirection operator is not applied.

 Similarly, the result of the expression prop[2] in Example 4 is a pointer value addressing a two-dimensional array.